annotation group

-It's not immediately obvious why you need an annotation group in addition to the image and annotation themselves.
-The short answer is that the same image can be labeled in multiple ways depending on what you're training your model to detect.
+It is not immediately obvious why you need a category above the image and the annotations themselves.
+The short answer is that the same image can be labeled in multiple ways depending on what you are training your model to detect.

 One image labeled in two different ways (left: pieces, right: games)